 You can also use it as a hair treatment before you shampoo.
 Simply massage the oil into your scalp.
 Take time to massage it in circular motions, as this will stimulate the hair follicles and increase the blood flow of nutrients to allow your hair to grow stronger, softer, shinier and healthier.
 Sounds good, right?
 Finish the process by combing it through to the ends and leave on for 15 to 20 minutes before washing off in the shower.
 The result?
 Well, you will see!

-- Another thing to consider is the ingredients list.
+- Check the ingredients list.
 Check for filler ingredients such as petroleum and mineral oil, which have the potential to be bad for your skin.

-- Also, always look for dark coloured bottles, as clear glass means that heat and light can damage the oils.
+- Choose dark coloured bottles, as clear glass means that heat and light can damage the oils.

 - Cheaply priced oils will be of poor quality, most likely.
 Organically labelled cold pressed oils will have been made through a labour intensive process to achieve good quality.